 Of course, there is a political aspect to all this.
 If capitalism is just people voluntarily trading things with one another, then it must have existed forever because that's just what people do.
 You can't question it or assail it.
 You can't speculate about an end to capitalism, or propose a different system, because it has existed since the dawn of time and always will.
 It's just basic human nature, after all.

-By casting capitalism as simply human nature, you naturalize it.
-You also foreclose any possibility of an alternative.
+By casting capitalism as simply human nature, you also naturalize it.
+You foreclose any possibility of an alternative.
 You can't reform or adjust capitalism, according to this logic, because it's simply letting people follow their natural evolved instincts to “truck, barter and exchange.”
-When people follow their natural inclinations the argument goes, you create capitalism, by definition.
-Therefore, any alternative to capitalism as we know it must override people's preordained natural behaviors and be imposed by force.
+When people follow their natural inclinations, the argument goes, you create capitalism, by definition.
+Therefore, any alternative to capitalism as we know it must override people's natural behaviors and be imposed by force.
 This is the common argument against socialism.

 These arguments are wrong and disingenuous, but it's easy to see how they follow from the set of assumptions outlined above.
 The fact is, capitalism is not simply people following their evolved instincts to trade but a very specific set of interlocking institutions and learned behaviors with a distinct historical origin.